Can I fly with an electric unicycle?

 Other riders have had lesser luck and have not even been allowed to board a plane with an empty wheel.

-The issue isn’t what the airline chooses they will or won’t transport, but rather the variation/discretion of each individual airline employee about how they interpret and enforce airline rules.
+The issue isn’t what the airline chooses they will or won’t transport, but rather the variation/discretion of each airline employee about how they interpret and enforce airline rules.
 It makes it impossible to predict.
 You can read an airline’s terms & conditions in text and/or call and get a direct answer to a question over the phone, and then some airline employee turns around and says the rule is different or enforces it differently when you get to the airport/plane.

 Reading the guidelines TSA/FAA states that the airline is making the final decision.
 What’s governed by the regulations is the amount of active Lithium inside the battery, and the Onewheel Pint is below that for carry-on luggage.